207-442-7963

 Infant Safe Sleep & Period of PURPLE Crying Training – 2 hours

 These national initiatives focus on preventing Shaken Baby Syndrome and promoting a safe sleeping environment for infants.
 Get the most up-to-date information that promotes infant safety, and gain a new way of understanding the normal period of crying during a healthy baby’s first year of life.
-Each topic can provide .1 CEU.
+Each topic can provide .1 CEU for a small fee.

 Protective Factors for Families – 2 hours

 This program supports professionals who provide services to families.
 Identify ways in which your organization is already supporting the development of protective factors in families, and consider how you can increase capacity to build protective factors.
 Protective Factors are conditions in families, communities, and organizations that, when present, increase the health and well-being of children and families.
-This training can provide .1 CEU.
+This training can provide .15 CEU for a small fee.

 Mandated Reporter Training – 2 hours